Key Points

 Yes.
 If you have an MTHFR variant, taking 400 mcg of folic acid every day before and during early pregnancy can help prevent NTDS in your baby.

 MTHFR stands for methylenetetrahydrofolate reductase.
 It’s an enzyme (protein) that helps your body break down and use folate.
-One MTHFR variant (called MTHFRTT or CT genotype) is a change in your body’s MTHFR gene that makes you use folate more slowly than usual.
-Genes are parts of your body’s cells that store instructions for how your body grows and works.
-They are inherited (passed from parents to children).
-MTHFR variants are inherited.
+You have two copies of the MTHFR gene, one from each parent.
+Genes are parts of your body’s cells that store instructions for the way your body grows and works.
+Genes are passed from parents to children.
+A variant is a change in a gene’s instructions.

+If you have an MTHFR variant, your body may not process folate as well as it should.
 If you know you have an MTHFR variant or you think it runs in your family, talk to your provider.

-Your provider may want to test you for an MTHFR variant if you have high levels of a substance in your blood called homocysteine.
-Too much homocysteine in your blood can cause heart conditions, blood clots and stroke.
+Having an MTHFR variant may increase the levels of a substance in your blood called homocysteine.
+Some studies have shown that too much homocysteine in your blood may increase the risk for blood clots, heart conditions and stroke.
 You can find out your homocysteine levels with a blood test.
-If your level is high, you can have a genetic test to see if you have an MTHFR variant.
-A genetic test looks for changes in genes that can cause birth defects or other medical conditions.
+If your level is high, your provider may order a genetic test to see if you have an MTHFR variant.

 Folic Acid Health Action Sheet